dhanushkt/dragon-db/scripts/README.md

 ## About <a name = "about"></a>

-Scripts for automating process of analysing & changing MKV files, Radarr & Sonarr applications
+Scripts for automating the process of analysing & changing MKV files Useful for Radarr & Sonarr applications

 ## Getting Started <a name = "getting_started"></a>